If you’re looking for an in-person training program, or a more in-depth or immersive experience, check out these training programs.

 The Implementation Research Institute (IRI) was established to advance the field of implementation science in mental health by enhancing the career development of early to mid-career investigators.
 The IRI fellowship program is a two year program.
 As an IRI fellow you will spend one-week each summer at the Center for Mental Health Services Research at Washington University in St. Louis, followed by individualized mentoring with an expert Implementation researcher.
-Applications for the 2019 cohort will begin in January 2019.

 This part-time graduate level certificate program blends online instruction with one weekend per month classroom instruction in Indianapolis, Indiana.
 Clinicians and administrators earning the certificate will be equipped to spearhead the discovery and implementation of new cost-effective, patient-centric and value-based care delivery models, as well as implement evidence-based practices into routine patient care by applying innovation and implementation science concepts into their everyday work environments in a wide range of settings including physician offices, clinics, therapy centers, surgical practices, health care agencies, hospitals, and industry.